egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/Chapter 8 Answers.md

 **7.** Weight normalization separates a weight vector’s norm from its gradient.
 How would it help with training?

 If the weight vector is in check during the training process then exploding or vanishing gradient problems won't occur.
-Moreover, our graidents will be in a similar scle resulting in a lot more stable training.
+Moreover, our graidents will be in a similar scale resulting in a lot more stable training.

 **8.**When training a large neural network, say a language model with a billion parameters, you evaluate your model on a validation set at the end of every epoch.
 You realize that your validation loss is often lower than your train loss.
 What might be happening?